 Mulberry trees (Morus spp.) enjoyed popularity in years past as ornamental shade trees, as well as for their copious edible fruit.
-Mulberries can be eaten raw or made into luscious preserves, pies and wine.
+Mulberries can be eaten raw or made into luscious preserves, pies, and wine.
 Interested in learning about how to grow mulberry trees?
-Read out all about growing mulberry fruit trees and mulberry tree care.
+Read all about growing mulberry fruit trees and mulberry tree care.

 Growing Mulberry Fruit Trees

 While people love mulberry fruit, birds also love the berries, and the tree is a beacon that attracts dozens of, ahem, messy guests.
 The tree also has an unwelcome habit of becoming invasive.
 Unfortunately, this brought the growing of mulberry fruit trees to a screeching halt in any but the most rural areas.